VainF/Torch-Pruning/README.md

 ## How it works

-This package will run your model with fake inputs and collect layer information just like ``torch.jit``.
+This package will run your model with fake inputs and collect forward information just like ``torch.jit``.
 Then a dependency graph is established to describe the computational graph.
 When a pruning function (e.g. torch_pruning.prune_conv ) is applied on certain layer through ``DependencyGraph.get_pruning_plan``, this package will traverse the whole graph to fix inconsistent modules such as BN.
 The pruning index will be automatically mapped to correct position if there is ``torch.split`` or ``torch.cat`` in your model.

 Tip: please remember to save the whole model object (weights+architecture) rather than only model weights: